 Opportunity in Poultry and Meat Sector

 The table below outlines the growth opportunities for the 'technology and equipment suppliers' and 'poultry industry players'.

 |Technology and Equipment Suppliers||Poultry Industry Players|

-|New technology in meat and poultry processing||New products value added products, like frozen products, RTC/RTE, snacks|
+|New technologies in meat and poultry processing.||New products that add value such as frozen products, RTC/RTE, and snacks.|

-|Cold Chain||Egg powder plants|
+|Cold chains.||Egg powder plants.|

-|Food testing labs||Hatcheries|
+|Food testing labs.||Hatcheries.|

 Crossbreeding of indigenous species with exotic stocks to enhance the genetic potential of different species has been successful only to a limited extent.

-The growth of Meat Industry in India
+More about the Meat Industry in India

-The future of the Industry
+The Future of the Industry